twpayne/chezmoi/docs/COMPARISON.md

 dotfile management system, chezmoi already has a tried-and-tested solution ready for you to use.

-### Setting up your dotfiles requires more than two short commands
+### Setting up your dotfiles requires more than one short command

 If your system is written in a scripting language like Python, Perl, or Ruby, then you also need to install a compatible version of that language's runtime before you can use your system.

-chezmoi is distributed as a single stand-alone statically-linked binary with no dependencies that you can simply copy onto your machine and run. chezmoi provides one-line installs, pre-built binaries, packages for Linux and BSD distributions, Homebrew formulae, Scoop and Chocolatey support on Windows, and a initial config file generation mechanism to make installing your dotfiles on a new machine as painless as possible.
+chezmoi is distributed as a single stand-alone statically-linked binary with no dependencies that you can simply copy onto your machine and run.
+You don't even need git installed. chezmoi provides one-line installs, pre-built binaries, packages for Linux and BSD distributions, Homebrew formulae, Scoop and Chocolatey support on Windows, and a initial config file generation mechanism to make installing your dotfiles on a new machine as painless as possible.